crosshare-org/crosshare/README.md

 ### Getting started

+Follow the instructions [here](https://code.visualstudio.com/docs/devcontainers/containers#_installation) to make sure your VS Code instance is ready to use devcontainers.

-After checking out the codebase open the directory in VS Code.
+Then, after checking out the Crosshare codebase open the directory in VS Code.
 You should see a message giving you the option to "Reopen in Container" - go ahead and do that.
 It might take a little while to build the container if it's your first time using it.
 Open a terminal in VS Code with ctrl-` and run the following commands:

 ```
 # cd app